gregschmit/rails-rest-framework/docs/_guide/1_routers.md

 end
 ```

-However, note that actions defined on `APIController` are defined on all sub-controllers, so if
+However, note that actions defined on `ApiController` are defined on all sub-controllers, so if
 you're using `match` rules to route controllers, then this may lead to undesired behavior.

 ### Dedicated API Root

-A better way might be to dedicate a controller for the API root.
-You would add a `RootController` so
+A better way might be to dedicate a controller for the API root, which would prevent actions and
+properties defined on the root API from propagating to the rest of the namespace through
-your directory would look like this:
+inheritance.
+You would add a `RootController` so your directory would look like this:

 ```shell
 app/controllers/